McLarenAppliedTechnologies/mat.ocs.streaming.samples/README.md

 The DependencyService is used to handle requests for AtlasConfigurations and DataFormats.
 You must provide an URI for this service.
 The DataFormatClient handles the data formats through the DependencyService for the given group name.

-If you want to connect to MQTT, create an MqttStream client instead of KafkaStreamClient:
+If you want to connect to MQTT, create a client of MqttStreamClient instead of KafkaStreamClient:
 ```cs
 var client = new MqttStreamClient(new MqttConnectionConfig(brokerList, "userName", "password"));
 ```